Meet the 20 startups in this year’s GCT Startup-in-Residence program

 - Vowel is a multi-user enterprise voice platform operating in stealth.
 The company enables businesses to analyze, manage and drive actionable insights from audio data generated in the workplace/meetings.

-- Nara Organics is a natural baby food company that is manufacturing the first biodynamic infant formula in the US.
+- Nara Organics is a natural baby food company that is manufacturing the first biodynamic infant formula in the U.S.

 - Twine Labs is a workforce analytics platform that’s creating a single source of truth on employee data across various disaggregated internal corporate databases.
-Data is then benchmarked against industry standards to help Chief People Officers gain vital, previously unavailable perspective.
+Data is then benchmarked against industry standards to help chief people officers gain vital, previously unavailable perspective.

 - Taskade is a new workplace collaboration platform that enables more efficient team management and product workflows.

 - Oova is a biomedical technology company for women’s health that uses smart connected devices to actively monitor hormone levels and help manage women’s fertility health.
-The company is a spinout of Mt.
+The company is a spin-out of Mt.
 Sinai.

-- Summer is a next-generation student loan management and repayment platform providing users with a comprehensive view of their debt and targeted recommendations on how to alleviate it which evolve based on their current life circumstances.
+- Summer is a next-generation student loan management and repayment platform providing users with a comprehensive view of their debt and targeted recommendations on how to alleviate it, which evolves based on their current life circumstances.

 - Particle Health is creating a new medical record data company, leveraging blockchain technology to enable a single health record tying together previously disparate information from a patient’s various doctors, and yielding valuable data insights in the process.

-- Project OTC is a holistic new consumer brand targeting outdated over-the-counter brands and products such as antacids, Vitamin-C/immunity support and headache relief.
+- Project OTC is a holistic new consumer brand targeting outdated over-the-counter brands and products such as antacids, Vitamin C/immunity support and headache relief.
 The company is operating in stealth.

 - Moved is building a new concierge layer on top of the disorganized, disaggregated moving services supply chain.
 A user calls Moved, shares details and is given a concierge who manages the move and coordinates across all the various service providers, including the landlord or real estate owner.